atomone-hub/genesis/README.md

 very moment is that we open ISSUEs and begin discussions about every facet that should go in the founding documents_

+_ALL CONTRIBUTIONS TO THIS REPO, ITS ISSUES, PROJECTS, AND DISCUSSIONS MAY BE USED IN ANY EXPLICIT GITHUB FORK WITH A NEW AND DISTINCT NAME TO LAUNCH ANY FORK OR SPLIT THAT MODIFIES ANY OF THE IDEAS MENTIONED HERE WITH FULL ATTRIBUTION._

 ----------------------------------------
 # Preamble